LearnEarnFun/Pega-Interview-Concepts/Index Management.md

 ## How to invoke a report definition that runs on the Elastic Search Files?

 * In the class __Rule-Obj-Report-Definition__, there is a process API activity ***pxRetrieveSearchData** that executes the passed report definition name on the elastic search files.
-Invoke this through an activity and pass the required report definition name as a parameter. __Note:__ The limitation of this type of execution on a search files is that we can refer only scalar properties and page properties.
+Invoke this through an activity and pass the required report definition name as a parameter.

+__Note:__ The limitation of this type of execution on a search files is that we can refer only scalar properties and page properties.
 But, for a page list or page group properties index of list is not maintained in the elastic search files created.

 This type of execution improves the performance and reduces the database calls.

 ## What are the agents involved in creating the index files and syncing across the nodes?

 * PEGA-SearchEngine agents - FTSIncrementalIndexer, FTSConflictsHandler are responsible for creating search index files.

+## How to customize the search properties for a work class?

+From PEGA 7.4, system has a rule type called ***Custom Search Properties***.
+In this rule type, we can customize the requried properties.